 Being unavailable for oversight, homework assistance, and general parenting responsibilities (quality time), has been proven to negatively affect children living under such conditions and circumstances.
 In addition to the parent's education "It is also about the time that parents spend with their children," says Weinberg.
 The parents' inability to fully engage their children propagates a cycle of underperformance that is perpetuated from generation to generation.
 Citing other studies, Weinberg proffers, "Highly educated parents tend to spend more time with their children.
 Our results may suggest one reason why they do: it has a strong impact on academic success."
-The inevitable conclusion to be drawn is that for those with inferior education, hence income, wealth development is inherently perpetually thwarted for all generations.
+The inevitable conclusion to be drawn is that for those with inferior education, hence lower incomes, wealth development is inherently perpetually thwarted for all generations - a cycle is thereby created.